 You may assume you need a completely separate page for FAQs, and while this is a good idea, you should bear in mind how many questions you have and if they work on one page.
-You may want to think about adding in FAQs, or at least a link to them, in your actual product pages too.
+You may want to think about adding in FAQs, or at least a link to them, in your actual too.

 Talk about products